nquach/anonymize/README.md

 # DICOM Anonymizer
 This script allows automated anonymizing of echocardiogram DICOM files.
 Scrubs all private health information stored in metadata as well as blacks out the top and sides to remove private information listed in the banner.
+This repo contains no real private health information, and test files are simply for demo.

+**********WARNING: DO NOT RUN SCRIPT ON NON-SECURE SERVER OR NON-ENCRYPTED LOCAL DESKTOP***********

+Use script with caution and ALWAYS MANUALLY ENSURE THAT ALL PHI HAS BEEN ZERO'ED OUT.

 ## Getting Started
 ### Downloading Python